Skip to main content

 Salată Boeuf

-Romanian version of Olivier salad with chicken, potatoes, carrots, peas, pickles, mayo.
-Essential at New Year's celebrations and parties.
+The Romanian take on Olivier salad: chicken, potatoes, carrots, peas and pickles bound with mayo.
+It shows up at New Year's celebrations and most parties.

 Allergens: